lukateg/strength-age/README.md

 -- header overlaps the layout on the mobileå
 -- fix test review naming convention by not even adding a name and just using a design you screenshoted

-PATTERN TASKS:
--- create custom fetch function with convex token

 CAN'T REPRODUCE
 -- redirect after test creation still doesn't work properly(test with multiple lessons) -- creating test from multiple lessons and setting the equal question per lesson returns just questions for one lesson

 PLAN:
--- -- handle case when LLM is not working handle case when statusText: 'Service Unavailable'
+-- handle case when LLM is not working handle case when statusText: 'Service Unavailable'

 -- Add analytics
 -- implement AI cost monitoring setup